 Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

-Our plans for a strategic pipeline between our water supply works at Testwood and Otterbourne are now on hold, pending a Public Hearing / Inquiry.
+Our plans for a strategic pipeline between our water supply works at Testwood and Otterbourne are now on hold, pending a Public Hearing.

-The Hearing / Inquiry relates to the following three abstraction licence change issues:
+The Hearing relates to the following three abstraction licence change issues:

 The EA has written to the Planning Inspectorate proposing that the examination is scheduled for January 2018.
 It is hoped the Planning Inspectorate will confirm the date of the examination soon, along with the schedule leading up to it.